The Adventures of Ghosthorse and Stillborn

-The Adventures of Ghosthorse and Stillborn is the third studio album by American musical group by CocoRosie, released by Touch and Go Records on April 10, 2007.
+The Adventures of Ghosthorse and Stillborn is the third studio album by American musical group CocoRosie, released by Touch and Go Records on April 10, 2007.

 Recording

 CocoRosie made the preliminary recordings for The Adventures of Ghosthorse and Stillborn in a barn at their mother's farm in Saintes-Maries-de-la-Mer in the Camargue region of Southern France, which they turned into a makeshift studio.
 The creaking echoes and sounds of the old, wooden barn lend an otherworldly feel to the album.
 Running on a nocturnal schedule, the Casady sisters found inspiration their surroundings: the distant sounds of animals, the hum of nightlife around sounds of the night on an old-fashioned Dictaphone.
 In an interview with Electronic Musician in 2007, Bianca commented, "I feel like it added the atmosphere of a lot of songs, a lot of things you couldn't do in a proper studio.
 It was important for the creative process to start out in this space."
 Some of the characters featured on the album are about people buried in the old graveyard on their mother's farm.
 Some of the graves belonged to children, including an infant, hence the "Stillborn" in the album's title.
 "Ghosthorse" is a reference to an "animal friend" they made on the farm.

 Two members of the Casady family died during production of the album.
-The Casady sisters' older half-brother Simon Casady died on Cinco de Mayo (May 5th) of 2006 and their paternal grandfather Simon Casady III died later in the same month.
+The Casady sisters' older half-brother Simon Randall Casady died on Cinco de Mayo (May 5th) of 2006 and their paternal grandfather Simon Wheeler Casady III died later in the same month.

 Beatboxing, provided by the Casady sisters' friends Tez and French rapper Spleen, is featured on multiple tracks.
 Valgeir Sigurðsson, Icelandic producer known for his work with singer-songwriter Björk, assisted in the recording and mixing of the album.

 Artwork

 The cover art for album was done by Pierre et Gilles, a French art duo.
 Much like CocoRosie, homo-eroticism, religion, glamour, and myth are recurring themes in the work of Pierre et Gilles.
 The photograph for The Adventures of Ghosthorse and Stillborn depicts Bianca and Sierra in Victorian dress with Bianca kneeling at her own side, dressed as a soldier.

 Bianca is no stranger to dressing in drag.
 She regularly performs wearing a fake mustache and appears dressed as a man in several music videos, including the video for the track "Rainbowarriors".
-In an interview with AfterEllen in 2008, Bianca expressed surprise and pleasure at never being criticized for her portrayal of gender, saying, "I find it interesting that as a 'female' artist in this time, I can go in complete drag on a regular basis and no one really notices, where as an artist like Antony [of Antony and the Johnsons] was torn apart about [her] transexuality in all of the first major articles written about [her]."
+In an interview with AfterEllen in 2008, Bianca expressed surprise and pleasure at never being criticized for her portrayal of gender, saying, "I find it interesting that as a 'female' artist in this time, I can go in complete drag on a regular basis and no one really notices, where as an artist like [Anohni and the Johnsons singer Anohni] was torn apart about [her] transexuality in all of the first major articles written about [her]."